myfreecomm/nexaas-throttle/README.md

   </tr>
   <tr>
     <td><code>ignored_user_agents</code></td>
+    <td>An array of User Agents that should be ignored by the throttler.
+Values are regexes that will be matched against the request User-Agent</td>
     <td>Ignores how many User-Agent the application wants, in case of other applications from the same organization.</td>
     <td><code>nil</code></td>
   </tr>